Skip to content

 Combining these lifestyle shifts with professional care can make a significant difference.
 Our approach at Lazar Spinal Care focuses on addressing the underlying structural and neurological issues that can contribute to migraines.
 When your body is properly aligned and your nervous system is functioning optimally, the lifestyle changes you make become even more effective.
 This integrated approach helps you manage your symptoms and build long-term resilience against future migraines.
 It’s about creating a partnership between what you do every day and the specialized care you receive.

-Manage Stress and Improve Your Sleep
+How to Manage Stress and Sleep Better

 Stress is one of the most common migraine triggers, and for good reason.
 When you're stressed, your body releases hormones that can set off a chain reaction leading to head pain.
 Finding ways to manage daily stress is a powerful preventative tool.
 This doesn't mean you have to eliminate stress completely, but rather develop healthy responses to it.
 Simple practices like mindfulness, deep breathing exercises, or even just taking a few minutes to yourself can help calm your nervous system.